ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa7/index.md

 Java features you like.
 We have some suggestions in the program structure section later on that you can use, or not use, as you see fit.

+<div class='sidenote'>Clarification: If just a file is provided, the program
+should print the file's entire contents, and if just a file and a query are provided with no transform, just the matching lines should print (see examples below).</div>

 The `main` method should expect 3 command-line arguments:

 ```